awsdocs/amazon-s3-userguide/doc_source/olap-best-practices.md

 ## Transforming the `expiry-date`<a name="olap-console-download"></a>

-You can open or download transformed objects from your Object Lambda access point on the AWS Management Console\.
+You can open or download transformed objects from your Object Lambda Access Point on the AWS Management Console\.
 These objects must be non\-expired\.
 If your Lambda function transforms the `expiry-date` of your objects, you might see expired objects that cannot be opened or downloaded\.
 This behavior applies only to S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive restored objects\.

 ## Working with the AWS CLI and AWS SDKs<a name="olap-cli-sdk"></a>